 Like Clarey, I myself have often been puzzled by the existence of these degrees.
 Instead of going to school for business or entrepreneurship… why not just use the money to actually start a business?
 Running a business is mostly common sense anyways – make a profit, don’t piss off the customers, and pay your taxes.
 The rest is “learn as you go.”
 The basics can be covered in a few books on the subject.

 Hell, one story from my own experience springs to mind.
 An associate of mine (a recent immigrant from Turkey), came to America after marrying his wife (an American).
 He never went to college, and didn’t have any money to spend on a degree.
 So what did he do?
 He borrowed $50,000 from his wife to start his own internet business.
 Now he makes $8,000-$10,000 a month in sales – all self taught, with himself as sole proprietor.
 Once he pays off his wife, he’ll be rolling in profits.
 What the hell would he have gotten had he sunk $50,000 into a business degree?
 A piece of paper!

 I’ve often thought the same way about film school.
-With the amount of money a film school will charge you for an “education”, you could bankroll an indie film.
+With the amount of money a film school will charge you for an “education”, you could direct an indie film.
 Do it all yourself – write the screenplay, do the casting, do the special effects, the sound, the editing, and the marketing.
 Its a lot of hard work – just ask Lloyd Kaufman.
-If the film is a flop, big deal!
-You still have all of the capital invested in the project, and can still put the film on your resume as proof you can at least bring a project to completion.
-And who knows?
+But who knows?
 Maybe it will generate a cult following, leading to bigger and better things.

 Further arguments abound.
 The Millionaire Next Door is an excellent book I strongly recommend to everyone reading this.
 As I distinctly remember from the book, the most millionaires were created by starting their own businesses (though most did have college degrees as well).